Introduction

 When speaker recognition is enabled, Evernote automatically detects and labels different speakers (e.g., Speaker 1, Speaker 2, etc.).

-Once the transcript is ready, you can rename any speaker by clicking or tapping their name — all matching lines will update automatically across the entire transcript.
+Once the transcript is ready, you can rename any speaker by clicking or tapping their name.
+You can choose to apply the change to just one instance or update all occurrences across the entire transcript.

 This makes your notes clearer and easier to navigate, especially for multi-participant discussions.

-This option is enabled by default, but you can toggle it off before starting the transcription if you prefer a continuous block of text instead.
+This option is enabled by default for Meeting Recorder.
+However, when regenerating a transcription, you can turn it off if you prefer the transcript to appear as a single continuous block of text.

 You can still generate summaries even when speaker labels are disabled.